Macular hypoplasia

 | Grade IV | Bilateral involvement, best corrected visual acuity in the better eye < 0.1 |

-If grades I–III are accompanied by visual field constriction due to secondary glaucoma, the severity shifts up one grade1).
+For grades I–III, if accompanied by visual field narrowing due to secondary glaucoma, the severity shifts up by one grade1).
 Grade III or higher qualifies for medical expense subsidies for designated intractable diseases.

-The diagnostic criteria for childhood glaucoma are as follows: glaucoma is diagnosed when two or more of the following items are met.
+The diagnostic criteria for pediatric glaucoma are as follows: glaucoma is diagnosed when two or more of the following items are met.

-In aniridia, corneal thickness may differ from normal (tendency to thicken, thinning in aphakic eyes), and caution is needed when interpreting intraocular pressure values.
+In aniridia, corneal thickness may differ from normal (tendency to thicken, or thinning in aphakic eyes), requiring caution when interpreting intraocular pressure values.
 There is no interchangeability between different tonometers.

 Diseases that may be confused with aniridia are listed below1).
-These are disease groups that should be excluded as criterion C (differential diagnosis) of the diagnostic criteria.
+These are disease groups that should be excluded as item C (differential diagnosis) of the diagnostic criteria.

 ① Medication Therapy

-First step: Intraocular pressure reduction using eye drops or oral medication.
+First step: Lowering intraocular pressure with eye drops or oral medications

 ② Outflow Reconstruction Surgery

 Procedures: Goniotomy, trabeculotomy.
-Indication depends on the degree of angle dysgenesis.
+The choice depends on the degree of angle abnormality.

 ④ Cyclophotocoagulation

-Caution: High risk of phthisis bulbi (loss of eye function); ciliary body hypoplasia has been reported in aniridia.
+Caution: High risk of phthisis bulbi (loss of ocular function); ciliary body hypoplasia has been reported in aniridia.

 The main medications used are as follows:

-In cases with corneal epithelial stem cell deficiency (AAK) or when worsening of AAK is a concern, consider using preservative-free formulations7).
+In cases with limbal stem cell deficiency (LSCD) or risk of worsening LSCD, consider using preservative-free formulations7).

-Goniotomy has been reported effective for controlling high IOP and glaucoma4), and outflow reconstruction surgery can be recommended as an initial procedure2).
+Goniotomy has been reported effective for controlling high IOP and glaucoma4), and outflow reconstruction surgery should be considered as the initial procedure2).
 Trabeculotomy has also been reported effective as an initial surgery5).
 However, note the following:

 This is selected when outflow reconstruction is difficult or unsuccessful.
-There are reports of achieving intraocular pressure control11), but the following issues exist.
+Although reports exist of achieving intraocular pressure control 11), the following issues remain.

-Arroyave et al. (2003) summarized the use of GDD for glaucoma associated with aniridia and reported a certain degree of IOP-lowering effect14).
-Recent reviews also indicate that glaucoma drainage devices are a major option when outflow reconstruction or filtration surgery is insufficient13).
-In Japan, there are case reports of effective Baerveldt implant use12).
-In aniridic eyes, due to the absence of the iris, it is recommended to insert the tube tip tangentially rather than toward the center of the cornea7).
-In phakic eyes, attention must be paid not only to the corneal endothelium but also to contact with the lens.
+Arroyave et al. (2003) summarized the use of GDD for glaucoma associated with aniridia and reported a certain intraocular pressure-lowering effect 14).
+Recent reviews also indicate that glaucoma drainage devices are a major option when outflow reconstruction or filtration surgery is insufficient 13).
+In Japan, there are case reports of effective Baerveldt implant use 12).
+In aniridic eyes, due to the absence of the iris, it is recommended to insert the tube tangentially rather than toward the center of the cornea 7).
+In phakic eyes, attention must be paid to contact not only with the corneal endothelium but also with the lens.

-This is a last resort when all surgical treatments are ineffective2).
+This is a last resort when all surgical treatments are unsuccessful 2).

 In the management of glaucoma associated with aniridia, lifelong regular intraocular pressure monitoring is essential.
-Follow-up should be performed with attention to the following points.
+Follow-up should be conducted with attention to the following points.

 PAX6 encodes a transcription factor that regulates gene expression and is a master control gene expressed from the early eye.
 It is involved in optic cup formation, lens differentiation, and development of the corneal epithelium and retina.
 PAX6 haploinsufficiency affects not only the iris but also the macula, corneal limbal stem cells, optic nerve, and the entire eye.